Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 # Diaspora Security Architecture Proposal
 # Preamble
-This proposal was written by bigbash, and edited by sofaer, as an initial laying out of  Diaspora's security requirements.
+This proposal was written by braedon, and edited by sofaer, as an initial laying out of Diaspora's security requirements.

 The architecture defines who should have what data, in what form.
 Most implementation details, such as exact encryption and authentication methods, are left open.